kingnigodsa/ket_operation_simpy/README.md

 pip install sympy
 ```

+---

+## How to Use

+Everything is in the main notebook:

+> ✅ `Ket_operations.ipynb` — contains all symbolic definitions and demos (teleportation, fidelity distillation, Schmidt decomposition, etc.)

+You can open and run it locally or in Colab.

+---

+## Acknowledgment

-> Part of this project was created with the assistance of ChatGPT.
+> Part of this project was created with the assistance of [ChatGPT](https://chat.openai.com/).